JebBarbas/jebcolors/README.md

 Is used to compile all the TypeScript files.

 ### npm run compileall
+- First, compiles all the files (this is to update the getfiles.ts files)
-- First, fetches the gradients.
+- Then, fetches the gradients (with the compiled file getfiles.js) and creates "uigradients-gradients.js" in dist.
-- Then generates the json of colors (without starting a server).
+- Then generates the json of colors and creates "colors.json" in test.
-- Compiles all the TypeScript in the project.
+- Compiles all the TypeScript again in the project.

 ### npm run release
 Changes the package.json in base of the last git commit (see standard-version) and pushes the git repository.